wesbos/beginner-javascript-notes/notes/Module 13꞉ Ajax and Fetching Data.md

 }
 ```

 If you refresh the page and test it out, you should see the `to_amount` value updating.

 Try changing the "to currency" and the "from currency" to ensure the value is still updating.

 ![](@attachment/Clipboard_2020-05-26-15-29-41.png) 23:56

+### Formatting Currency using Number Format API

 The problem we have now is that it is not formatting it accordingly to what the locale is.